savchenko/windows10/README.md

 * Handy software that is not available under Linux or \*BSD.
 * Good hardware support.

+## Modes of operation
+This guide accomodates two posible use models:
+1. Main Windows installation has only whitelisted access to the bare necessary domains:
+	- OSCP
+	- Updates
+	- NTP
+	- Local network SMB mounts
+2. Main installation has unrestricted access to the Internet apart from:
+	- Known "MS Spynet / Advert-net" domains and IP ranges
+	- Malware and advertisement domains
+Whenever step is unique to either of the categories, it is labeled as such and explanation is provided.

 ## First steps
 1. Recognize that you are dealing with the closed-source, SaaS-like operating system.
 To give an idea about the "Microsoft world", this is enabled by default: